mykkarp/calculator/README.md

 - Exponentiation;
 - Delete;
 - All clear;
-- Integer and floating point operations;
+- Integer and floating point operations.

 ____